 Pathways to Technology Early College HS magnet

-Pathways to Technology Early College HS magnet (P-TECH) at Garland High School is a program that provides students with technical and workplace skills as well as college credit opportunities.
-While getting their high school diploma students can earn up to 60 free college hours and have the potential to earn an Associate’s degree in Pre-Engineering, Electrical Engineering Technology, or Advanced Manufacturing.
+Pathways to Technology Early College HS magnet (P-TECH) at Naaman Forest high school is a program that provides students with technical and workplace skills as well as college credit opportunities.
+While getting their high school diploma students can earn up to 60 free college hours and have the potential to earn an Associate’s degree in Construction Technology or Mortgage Banking.
 Specific student skills will be highlighted with industry certificates in their related fields.

-P-TECH at Garland High School shall serve all students and specifically enroll diverse groups that include students who are underrepresented in college courses.
+P-TECH at Naaman Forest high school shall serve all students and specifically enroll diverse groups that include students who are underrepresented in college courses.

 Students must apply to participate in this program during the magnet application window.
 For more important dates and details, please visit the the district Magnet page.

 Please check out our new ECHS Landing page for ECHS Program information and resources for prospective Students and Parents.